mckenzie-mm/ng-shopping-cart/README.md

 }
 ```

-### 2.
+### 2. Create the Reactive Cart Service
-Create the Reactive Cart ServiceThis service uses a signal to manage the cart state dynamically.
+This service uses a signal to manage the cart state dynamically.
 It uses a computed signal to automatically calculate the total cost and item count in real-time.

 ```ts
 typescript